 For how long is my study approved?

-For research involving minimal risk, approval is for one year.
+Full Board Meeting approval is for one year.
+Expedited approval requires an annual progress report.
 For research involving more than minimal risk, COUHES will exercise its discretion to determine the duration of approval, which may be for less than one year.

 Is my study subject to periodic review?